flutter/website/src/reference/supported-platforms.md

 Flutter offers three tiers of support for deploying apps to target platforms.

-* **Supported**: Google tests these platforms on every commit.
+* **Supported**: The Flutter team tests these platforms on every commit.
-* **Best effort**: Google intends to support these platforms through coding practices.
-Google tests these platforms on an ad-hoc basis.
+* **Best effort**: The Flutter team intends to support these platforms through coding practices.
+The team tests these platforms on an ad-hoc basis.
-* **Unsupported**: Google doesn't test or support these platforms.
+* **Unsupported**: The Flutter team doesn't test or support these platforms.

 Based on these tiers, Flutter supports the following platforms.